hybridsjs/hybrids/docs/component-model/templates.md

 In the above example `submit` function creates a template with an `fn` callback.
 The main template can use this function in the expression with a custom callback.
 If so, the nested template with a button is rendered in the form element.

 The child template propagates element instance context from the parent.
 The `host` argument of the `myCallback` is the same as it would be with a function used directly in the main template.
-This pattern allows creating template parts, that can be easily defined in separate files and re-use across different custom elements.

 ## Styling